sebsciarra/HugoWebsite/content/technical_content/svd/index.md

 1) *Dinner Wine Drinker (Din)*: prefers drinking red wines such as cabernet sauvignon (CS) and merlot (M)
 2) *Celebratory Wine Drinker (Cel)*: prefers drinking champagne (Chp) and rosé (R)
-3) *Light Wine Drinker (Lgt)*: prefers drinking non-sparkling white wine such as chardonnay (Ch)

 In the paragraphs that follow, I will show that the left singular and right singular vectors respectively contain the unweighted loadings of people and variables onto these underlying wine drinker types.
 (Note that the meanings of the left and right singular vectors swap places if the matrix in question has each *p* person's data in a column and each *n* variable's data in a row.)

 To understand the left and right singular vectors, consider first the set of singular values for $\mathbf{A}$.
 The Python code block below (lines <a href="#1">1--</a>) computes the eigenvalues (or squared singular values) of $\mathbf{A}$ and the percentage of total variance accounted for by each eigenvector.
-Given that over 98% of the total variance can be recovered from using three eigenvectors, it can be argued that there are only three eigenvectors worth considering.
-In other words, 98% of the total variance in the data can be retained by projecting the original scores onto only three of the five eigenvectors.
+Given that over 99% of the total variance can be recovered from using two eigenvectors, it can be argued that there are only two eigenvectors worth considering.
+In other words, 99% of the total variance in the data can be retained by projecting the original scores onto only two of the four eigenvectors.